Resolving Discrepancies in Compute-Optimal Scaling of Language Models: Main results: settling the scaling law discrepancy

 A final factor contributing to the \Kaplan/\Hoffmann discrepancy is the choice of optimization hyperparameters, particularly the batch size: with a fixed batch size of $2^{19}$ tokens, compute-optimal models at smaller scales train for only a few hundred steps, which is likely too little. \citet{kaplan2020scaling} notice this issue, and attempt to correct for it using post-processing based on an empirical model of large-batch size training~\cite{mccandlish2018empirical}; we return to their result at the end of this section.

 Here, we take the more direct approach of predicting near-optimal hyperparameters for each model size.\footnote{More specifically, we predict the optimal hyperparameters per model size when trained for 20 tokens per parameter.
 As we discuss in \Cref{subsec:limitations}, this choice of training budget is potentially an issue but further analysis in \Cref{subsec:ideal-tuning} suggests it does not significantly impact our results.} Since changing the batch size often also requires re-tuning the learning rate~\cite{goyal2017accurate,mccandlish2018empirical,shallue2019measuring,zhang2019algorithmic}, we sweep over both parameters for models of sizes $5$M to $108$M, with an additional validation sweep over models of size $220$M. Initially, we kept $\beta_2$ at its previous value of $0.95$.
 However, this led to poor results at smaller batch sizes: as the batch size gets smaller, the squared gradients become noisier, and AdamW requires more smoothing to obtain a correct denominator.
 Therefore, we added $0.99$ and $0.999$ to the sweep, obtaining improved performance on small batch sizes.
-In \Cref{app:hparams} we describe the parameter sweep in full and provide additional discussion about the role of $\beta_2$.
+This empirical observation matches the theoretical work by \citet{zhang2022adam}, that showed that when the batch size is small, higher values of $\beta_2$ are crucial for the convergence of Adam.
+In \Cref{app:hparams} we describe the parameter sweep in full, validate the optimality of our prescribed hyperparameters on the largest model we train, and provide additional discussion about the role of $\beta_2$.

+\Cref{fig:hparams-fit} plots our estimates for the optimal values of batch size and learning rate for each model size.
+It shows clear trends, to which we fit power laws in the number of parameters $\params$.
+Observing good extrapolation to nearby values of $\params$, we apply these power laws (with slight rounding) to select the batch size and learning rate for all model sizes and tabulate the results in \Cref{tab:hparams-tuned}.
+In \Cref{app:larger-scale} we validate our learning rate and batch size scaling law for a model with \num{901}M parameters.